fern4lvarez/geany_config/README.markdown

 Contains:

-* Ruby and Ruby on Rails snippets.
+* Snippets for Ruby, Ruby on Rails, Python, HTML, PHP, Java, JavaScript, CSS, Latex and more.
+* Keybindings.
 * Light theme.

 ## Installation